 Mr Amarasekera has expertise in the telecom industry spanning 29 years.
-He has been associated with globally renowned telcos: Singapore Telecommunications Ltd. [SingTel] in Singapore and Sri Lanka, Sri Lanka Telecom's Mobitel; Maxis Berhad in Malaysia; Aircel Limited in India, and Ncell Axiata in Nepal.
+He has been associated with globally renowned telcos: Singapore Telecommunications Ltd. [SingTel] in Singapore and Sri Lanka; Sri Lanka Telecom's Mobitel; Maxis Berhad in Malaysia; Aircel Limited in India, and Ncell Axiata in Nepal.
 Suren's strong cultural adaptation skills have been greatly honed with in-depth multi-market work exposure gained during multi-year stints in Singapore, Sri Lanka, Malaysia, India and Nepal.

 He has provided advisory services in ICT and digital transformation (Tactile Internet, 5G/6G and SuperApps) since 2020.
 During 2017-2019, he was the Strategic Projects Director, South Asia Region with the Axiata Group Berhad.
 Mr Amarasekera was appointed MD/CEO of Ncell Axiata in July 2017.
-He widened Ncell's market leadership and led the digital transformation that further elevated the Company's position with USD 575 Mn. annual turnover and an EBITDA margin of 60%.
+He widened Ncell's market leadership and led the digital transformation that further elevated the Company's position with USD 575 Mn. annual turnover and an EBITDA margin of 60% and guided the Company to be the first to commercially launch 4G in Malaysia and had overall P&L management with annual turnover of MYR 9 Bn. and an EBITDA margin of 50%.
+He served as a Board member of the Bridge Alliance, Singapore, serving over 750 Mn. customers.

-From 2014 - 2017, Mr Amarasekera served as the Chief Enterprise Officer of Aircel Limited with responsibility for 4G LTE Services, Enterprise, Wholesale and Carrier Businesses and notably facilitated the sale of 20 MHz of Aircel's 4G spectrum in eight circles for approx. USD 600 Mn. as a debt-reduction mechanism.
+From 2014 -2017, Mr Amarasekera served as the Chief Enterprise Officer of Aircel Limited with responsibility for 4G LTE Services, Enterprise, Wholesale and Carrier Businesses and notably facilitated the sale of 20 MHz of Aircel's 4G spectrum in eight circles for approx. USD 600 Mn. as a debt-reduction mechanism.